Repetitive behaviors, a need for routine, and difficulty understanding emotional cues are signs of Asperger’s syndrome.

 If you have Asperger’s, you might not be able to easily read facial expressions or body language the way nonautistic people do.

 In some cases, autistic people find it harder to connect with others.
 This can make it seem like they’re not interested in forming friendships with others, even when the opposite is true.

 Autistic people may also find it takes more energy to decode what communication is appropriate for different situations or relationships, and to act in that way.

-Certain behavioral patterns are also a key aspect of Asperger’s and autism, like:
+Certain behavioral patterns are also a key aspect of identifying signs of Asperger’s and autism, like: